d9pouces/multicoder/README.md

 hashlib.sha1 : d15f196d4ae9eda069d1ea171a44aaa602d581ab
 ```

-Probably not the script of the Century but it can help.
+Probably not the script of the decade but it can help.